dsharjeel/dsharjeel/README.md

 ## Hi there I'm Danish 👋

 # 💫 About Me:
-I'm a web sorcerer at Maxcore Technologies.<br>
+Hi there, I'm Danish! 👋  I'm a full-stack developer at Maxcore Technologies, passionate about building captivating web experiences.
+Trained in the "magic" of JavaScript, TypeScript, and Python, I conjure up elegant solutions to complex problems with a dash of creativity. <br>
-Personally trained by the best professors at Hogwarts in conjuring web apps with a sprinkle of code and a dash of creativity.
-Proficient in the ancient languages of Javascript, Typescript, and Python. <br>I was never afraid of getting my hands dirty in the terminal, and I got a knack for turning complex problems into elegant solutions.
+I'm not afraid to get my hands dirty in the terminal, and I have a knack for transforming code into sleek, functional web applications.
+I thrive on continuous learning and staying ahead of the curve in the ever-evolving world of technology.

 ## 🌐 Socials: